Toadsword/EZRollback/Documentation/EzRollback.md

 ## Important scripts

+### Abstract classes
+To implement the rollback in your game, you will mainly inherite those classes to your scripts :

+**RollbackBehaviour** : Abstract class, inheriting from Monobehaviour, that implements all the required functions from the rollbackmanager callbacks.

+**RollbackInputManager** : Complement abstract manager that stores player's inputs and rollback them.
+Is necessary to use rollback in your game for inputs(for networking for example).
+Have extra functions that allow input correction for players.

+### Other scripts

 **RollbackManager** : The main manager that deals with all the rollback mechanism.
 Make callbacks at the right time and manage the global status of the frames and the game.

-**IRollbackBehaviour** : Abstract class, inheriting from Monobehaviour, that implements all the required functions from the rollbackmanager callbacks.

-**IRollbackInputManager** : Complement abstract manager that stores player's inputs and rollback them.
-Is necessary to use rollback in your game for inputs(for networking for example).
-Have extra functions that allow input correction for players.

-**RollbackElement<T>** : Data structures conveniently designed to store all the information the rollback system need about your variable.
+**RollbackElement< T >** : Data structures conveniently designed to store all the information the rollback system need about your variable.
+Use preferably with a struct to optimize its use.

-**RollbackInputBaseActions**: Base data structure used to store the input data.
+**RollbackInputBaseActions** : Base data structure used to store the input data.
 Optimised to use the minimum required space for network transfere.

 ## Example scripts

-For **IRollbackBehaviour** :
+For **RollbackBehaviour** :

 - PositionRollback.cs
 - RotationRollback.cs